-Modbus is an open source protocol, which led to the widespread deployment of Modbus systems which are most frequently used for industrial applications.
-Multiple Remote Telemetry Units (RTUs) and/or Intelligent Electronic Devices (IEDs) that supports the Modbus protocol can be connected to the same physical network to create a Modbus network.
-A Modbus network, at its most basic, is a network of master and slave devices that communicate using the Modbus protocol.
+Modbus is an open-source protocol, which led to the widespread deployment of Modbus monitoring software systems which are most frequently used for industrial applications.
+Multiple Remote Telemetry Units (RTUs) and/or Intelligent Electronic Devices (IEDs) that support this same protocol can be connected to the same physical network.
+This creates a Modbus network - which is a network of master and slave devices that communicate using the Modbus protocol.

 A common Modbus network consists of having a single master and multiple slave RTUs and/or IEDs.

-A Modbus network should be developed using the most advanced Modbus monitoring technology.
-With advanced Modbus monitoring systems, you can provide automatic page and email notifications of all your alarms.
+A Modbus monitor advanced network should be developed using the most advanced monitoring technology.
+With an advanced monitoring system, you can provide automatic page and email notifications of all your alarms.
 With location and repair information sent directly to your technicians, you can handle network problems more quickly and efficiently.

-A serial connection, or a serial communication, is the process of sending data one bit at a time over a connection or communication channel in a sequence.
+A serial connection, or serial communication, is the process of sending data one bit at a time over a connection or communication channel in a sequence.

 10BaseT is a twisted-pair cable that is used for LAN and can achieve speeds of up 10Mbps.